Dogs bite about 4.5 million Americans each year

 Seek legal assistance today

 We would all hope that everyone would take responsibility for his or her own actions, or the actions of his or her pets.
-No one wants to start a legal battle with his neighbor, but we would all hope our neighbors, friends or family members would do the right thing if their dogs caused trauma to another person.
+Nobody wants to start a legal battle with his or her neighbor, but we would all hope our neighbors, friends or family members would do the right thing if their dogs caused trauma to another person.
 Unfortunately, not everyone makes the right choice.

 If you have been attacked, or bitten by someone else’s dog and the owner is not taking responsibility by compensating you for your medical needs, or worse – they are not taking action to prevent further attacks, contact Soloman Law today.
 As Bothell, Mill Creek, Edmonds and Lynnwood’s most aggressive plaintiff’s law firm, you can trust that we have the experience and resources you need.